DataBiosphere/toil/docs/appendices/deploy.rst

 Toil Appliance
 --------------

-The term Toil Appliance refers to the ubuntu-based Docker image that Toil uses to simulate the machines in the virtual cluster.
-It's easily deployed, only needs Docker, and allows for workflows to be run in single-machine mode and for clusters of VMs to be provisioned.
+The term Toil Appliance refers to the Ubuntu-based Docker image that Toil uses for the machines in the cluster.
+It's easily deployed, only needs Docker, and allows a consistent environment on all Toil clusters.
 To specify a different image, see the Toil :ref:`envars` section.
 For more information on the Toil Appliance, see the :ref:`runningAWS` section.